Stringbuilder101/cb/README.md

    Database stores information about usrs and courses,
    ![Screenshot (923)](https://user-images.githubusercontent.com/90509231/146028383-f64e621c-dab7-4678-815f-b41f045ee77a.png)

-   Here are the passwords and to sign up and sign in as instructor password and email should end with 1, admin 2, and student do not have to have any      digits in their email or password.
+   Here are the passwords and to sign up and sign in as instructor password and email should end with 1, admin 2, and student do not have to have any      digits in their email or password and ends with @.
    User sign up is implemented as users, can sign up as admin, instructor, or student by having email and password that end without a number, with 1 for instructor, and 2 for admin.
 Passwords and usernames and types are in database screenshot.
 Example of making a type of user is annygle@yahoo.com Dano600@@ for student, annygle1@yahoo.com  Dano600@@1 for instructor, and annygle2@yahoo.com Dano600@@@2 for admin.